DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 * school-centred initial teacher training (SCITT) programmes
 * School Direct unsalaried teacher training programmes

 A salaried teacher training course means you are paid to work in a school while you learn to teach.
 However, these courses are limited in number and very competitive.
+Before you apply, contact the salaried teacher training provider to check you meet the entry requirements.

 Salaried courses include: